Google uses ‘double-Irish’ to shift $75.4bn in profits out of Ireland

 The technology giant availed of the tax arrangement to move the money out of Google Ireland Holdings Unlimited Company via interim dividends and other payments.
 This company was incorporated in Ireland but tax domiciled in Bermuda at the time of the transfer.

-The move allowed Google Ireland Holdings to escape corporation tax both in the Republic and in the US where its ultimate parent, Alphabet, is headquartered.
+The move allowed Google Ireland Holdings to escape corporation tax both in the Republic and in the United States where its ultimate parent, Alphabet, is headquartered.
 The holding company reported a $13 billion pretax profit for 2019, which was effectively tax-free, the accounts show.

 Google has used the double Irish loophole to funnel billions in global profits through Ireland and on to Bermuda, effectively put them beyond the reach of US tax authorities.